 Department of Drama

-Kyle Bass is the co-author of the original screenplay Day of Days.
-The film stars award-winning veteran actor Tom Skerritt (Alien, Top Gun, Steal Magnolias, A River Runs Through It) and is scheduled to for release in 2016.
+Bass is the co-author of the original screenplay Day of Days.
+The film stars award-winning veteran actor Tom Skerritt (Alien, Top Gun, Steel Magnolias, A River Runs Through It) and was released by Broad Green Pictures in 2017.

-Bass is a two-time recipient of the New York Foundation for the Arts Fellowship for fiction in 1998 and the 2010 fellowship in playwriting (for his play Name in the Street), a finalist for the Princess Grace Playwriting Award (for his play Wind in the Field), and a Pushcart Prize nominee.
 He is currently writing the screenplay adaptation of the novel Milk by Darcy Steinke.

-His other plays include Fall/Out, produced by the Kitchen Theatre; The Heart of Fear, published in the journal Stone Canoe; and Northeast, which appeared in the journal Callaloo.
-Armory Square Playhouse produced Portraits, an evening of his dramatic monologues; Theory of Night, directed by Playwright’s Horizons founder Robert Moss; Love is a Blue Velvet Box; and Spoons, which was previously produced by Appleseed Productions.
+Bass is the author of Separated, a piece of documentary theater about the student military veterans at Syracuse University, which was most recently presented at the Paley Center for Media in New York City.
+His one-acts and short plays include Fall/Out, produced by the Kitchen Theatre; The Heart of Fear, published in the journal Stone Canoe; and Northeast, which appeared in the journal Callaloo.
+Armory Square Playhouse produced Portraits, an evening of his dramatic monologues: “Theory of Night,” directed by Playwright’s Horizons founder Robert Moss; “Love is a Blue Velvet Box”; and “Spoons,” which was previously produced by Appleseed Productions.
 His one-man play Carver at Tuskegee was produced as part of Syracuse Stage’s BackStory! series.